monikase/monikase/README.md

 #### About Me

 - Transitioned into data analysis after a background in design & architecture
-- Growing my expertise in improving product processes and user experience through analytics
+- Growing my expertise to improve product processes and user experience
-- Focused on building clean, actionable data insights
+- Focused on creating clean, actionable data insights

 #### Skills: